brightly-salty/qbcanon/arts-humanities/humanities/thought/psychology.md

 - Mailed a number of people in Nebraska and Kansas a package, and asked them to send it to a target in Boston
 - If they knew the target directly, they could send it directly to the target.
 If not, they were to send it to an acquaintance most likely to directly know the target.
 - Of the packages that did make it to Boston, they typically did so in five or six steps
-- Led to the coining of the phrase “six degrees of separation”
+- Led to the coining of the phrase "six degrees of separation"
 - Important early study of social networks
 - "Lost letter" experiment
 - Left around letters addressed to hospitals and Nazis an waited to see which got delivered